gavinbeatty/git-multipush/README.markdown

            -b, --branch=<branch>
                The branch to push.
 If none given, none are passed on to git push.
-               If <branch> is given with no <remote>´s and no ´multipush.remotes set, origin is used as the <remote>.
+               If <branch> is given with no <remote>´s and no ´multipush.<branch>.remotes set, origin is used as the <remote>.

            -s, --set
-               Set multipush.remotes to a comma-separated list of the given
-               <remotes>.
-They will be used as the list of remotes to push to when
-               none are passed explicitely.
+               Set multipush.<branch>.remotes to a comma-separated list of the given <remotes>.
+They will be used as the list of remotes to push to when none are passed explicitely.

            --unset
-               Unset multipush.remotes.
+               Unset multipush.<branch>.remotes.

            -g, --get
-               Get multipush.remotes.
+               Get multipush.<branch>.remotes and print each remote on its own line.

            --system
                Passed directly on to git config.